unity3d-jp/Project_TCC/README.md

 This repository contains all packages and examples for TCC projects.

-Project_TCC is the last Unity-Chan! project.
+Project_TCC is the latest Unity-Chan! project.
 Enjoy yourselves!

 ## 2024/02/09: Information and disclaimer
 We appreciate your interest in Project_TCC.